Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Results

-On 30-second recordings, the results demonstrate a notable improvement in both higher recalls and lower false positive rates for TCNs trained on most feature extraction methods when compared to the same methods trained on 4-minute recordings (Figure \ref{fig:30sec}, Figure \ref{fig:facet}).
+For 30-second recordings, the results demonstrate a notable improvement in terms of higher recall and lower FPR for TCNs with different input features when compared to the features from the 4-minute recordings (Figure \ref{fig:30sec}, Figure \ref{fig:facet}).
 The only two exceptions to this trend are TCNs trained on VAE embeddings from waveforms, which exhibit no improvement and are consistently worse-performing method, and TCNs trained on VAE embeddings from spectrograms, which only show a marginal performance improvement.
 Notably, for 30-second recording classification, TCNs trained on VAE embeddings for spectral profile show the most improvement and achieve the best overall performance across all tested methods for feature extraction.

 \FloatBarrier